How to See the Total Lunar Eclipse on March 3

 • In a total lunar eclipse, the moon moves completely within the umbra.
 It is the rarest of lunar eclipses.

-HOW CAN I SEE IT?
+HOW CAN I SEE THE TOTAL LUNAR ECLIPSE?

 The great thing about lunar eclipses: You don’t need any special equipment to see them!
 Lunar eclipses often go unnoticed, even though they are visible over a great area.
 After all, most people don’t look at the moon often enough to notice a slight shadow, dimming or discoloration.